jurassikdev34/.dotfiles/README.md

 # Dotfiles
 ----------

-These are my dotfiles for Arch Linux with Hyprland.
+These are my dotfiles for Termux on Android.
+Cloned from my dotfiles of Arch Linux with Hyprland.
 For me are ok but I want to make it better

 I will update it

 Programs:
- - Hyprland
- - Pamixer
- - Kitty
- - Waybar
  - Zsh
- - nwg-look
- - sddm
- - blueman-manager
- - Nemo
- - Wofi
+ - Neovim
- - xdg-desktop-portal-hyprland
+ - Fastfetch
+ - ... and other things that I don't remenber
  - ... and dependecies